robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 - The Union Herald, [video](https://youtu.be/bBjs4hYyIxc?si=WuJLQq74iiQuUDjc) &nbsp; (2025-06-24)

-Here we are again to stand against a country that initially was doing within the international rules, decided to progressively doing differently observing that others aren't following the same rules they have to, achieving some scaring technological breakthroughs which has been challenged in a war and once these technological breakthroughs shown to be effective, join the VIP club of the geopolitical club.
+Here we are again to stand against a country that initially was doing within the international rules, but decided to progressively act differently observing that others aren't following the same rules they have to, achieving some scary technological breakthroughs which have been challenged in a war and once these technological breakthroughs have shown to be effective, they join the VIP club of the geopolitical club.

 Do you need convincing proof?
 They agreed a cease-fire with Israel thanks to the Trump mediation and a few hours later they launched two missiles against Israel.
 Which formally broke the cease-fire agreement but in practice two missiles are too few to saturate the ground-to-air countermeasures and reach their targets.
 Israel reacts back with a jet fighters bombing capable attack which has been stopped by a Trump phone call, otherwise Iran would have known that the agreement was just another poker bluff to see and they call down two cards, in fact.